Oluwatobiadeoye/Tobi-LLM-Engineering/README.md

 ## Tobi LLM Engineering

-A small collection of notebooks exploring practical Large Language Model (LLM) workflows.
+A small collection of notebooks and colab exploring practical Large Language Model (LLM) workflows.

 ### What's in this repo
 - `company-brochure.ipynb`: prompts and utilities to generate a company brochure with an LLM